Knights of the Round Table: Esclabor

-Esclabor the Unknown (Astlabor, Esclabort, Scalabrone; -le Mescogneu, -li Mesconneü, -li Mesconneuz) is a wandering Saracen king from a vaguely Middle Eastern land, usually either Babylon (in today's Iraq) or Galilee (in today's Israel).
-He is the father of Palamedes, Safir, and Segwarides, among others.
-During his long stay in Britain, Esclabor initially hides his faith, trying to pass as a Christian, but soon becomes widely known as a valiant pagan knight.
+Esclabor the Unknown (le Mescogneu, li Mesconneü, li Mesconneuz) is a wandering Saracen king introduced in the Prose Tristan.
+He is also called Asclabor (Astlabor) in Le Morte d'Arthur, Esclabore in Meliadus de Leonnoys, Esclabort in Les Prophéties de Merlin, and Scalabrone in Palamede.
+He hails from a vaguely Middle Eastern land, often Babylon (in today's Iraq) and occasionally Galilee (in today's Israel).
+He is father of a number of sons (12 in some versions), notably Palamedes, Safir, and Segwarides.

-While visiting Rome, he saves the life of the Roman Emperor; he later travels to Arthur's Logres at the time of Arthur's coronation, where he rescues King Pellinore as well.
+Esclabor plays a monor role in Tristan compared to his sons, appearing only twice.
+On the other hand, Meliadus de Leonnoys begins with Esclabore's backstory presented from his point of view.
+While in Rome, he saves the life of the Roman Emperor from an escaped lion; he later travels to Arthur's realm of Logres at the time of Arthur's coronation, where he rescues King Pellinore as well.
 Esclabor eventually settles at Camelot, later adventuring with Palamedes and Galahad during the Grail Quest.
+During his long stay in Britain, Esclabor initially hides his faith, trying to pass as a Christian but soon becomes widely known as a valiant pagan knight.

-In the Post-Vulgate Queste, eleven of his sons are killed during their encounter with the Questing Beast.
+In the Post-Vulgate Queste, several of his sons are killed during their encounter with the Questing Beast.
 Shortly after finally agreeing to convert to Christianity, an act necessary for the full admission into the brotherhood of Round Table, and which also allows his participation in the Grail Quest, Esclabor commits suicide from grief upon learning of his favorite son Palamedes' death at the hands of Gawain.